Darrois Villey Maillot Brochier

 |Lawyers sitting as arbitrator||3|

-In 2014, French arbitrator and academic Laurent Aynès was brought in to lead the practice following the departures of de Boisséson and Duprey.
-Three years later, he was joined by Carine Dupeyron, who also sits as arbitrator and had previously worked at international firms in New York and Singapore.
+Three years later, he was joined by Carine Dupeyron, who also sits as arbitrator, including in numerous cases at the Court of Arbitration for Sport.
+She had previously worked at international firms including Cleary Gottlieb Steen & Hamilton in New York and Singapore.

 Who uses it?

-Although Darrois Villey handles a variety of complex civil and commercial disputes, it has a primary focus on the M&A, securities and capital markets sectors.
+Although Darrois Villey handles a variety of complex civil and commercial disputes, it has a primary focus on the M&A, securities and capital markets.

 It is used by a host of elite French corporations, including a subsidiary of telecoms group Orange, which it has represented in disputes worth several billion dollars.
 Other French customers include defence contractor Naval Group; luxury fashion company Lanvin; and state-owned company ODAS, which develops exports in defence, security and technology.

 Darrois Villey has been involved in arbitrations relating to major infrastructure projects, including the Channel Tunnel, the Athens Metro and the Stade de France.